 Holmfirth Local History Group has published a number of books, many of which are now out of print.
 Some of the out of print books are available here for download or reading online.
 Scroll down the page and click on the PDF icon to download or the book icon to read online.

-The latest book is The Holme Valley in the Middle Ages by Local History Group member Peter Burton.
+The Local History Group’s latest book The Holme Valley in the Middle Ages by Local History Group member Peter Burton.

-The book is priced £9.00 and would normally be available at monthly Holme Valley Civic Society meetings on the third Thursday of each month at 7.30 in Holmfirth Civic Hall and in Holmfirth Tourist Information office in Holmfirth library.
-In the current circumstances this is not possible but the book can be obtained by post – send us a message using the “Contact us” page.
+The book is priced £9.00 and is available at monthly Holme Valley Civic Society meetings on the third Thursday of each month at 7.30 in Holmfirth Civic Hall.
+It can be obtained by post – send us a message using the “Contact us” page.

 Chapels and Churches of the New Mill Valley 2009